Designated Cultural Assets Held in the National Library of Korea

 • Academically invaluable for its detailed description of Manchuria north of Amnok river and Duman river

-8 Treasure No. 1593 Haedong yeojido (Atlas of Korea) 3 books
+8 Treasure Haedong yeojido (Atlas of Korea) 3 books

 • Colored regional map manuscript created between 1776-1787 by editing, under a new system, a large-scale regional map created under the lead of Shin Gyungjun in 46th year of King Youngjo (1770)